 11. Questions and Complaints

-11.1 If you have any questions or complaints about our use of your personal data, please contact us using the contact details in Section 1.3 above.
+If you have any questions or complaints about our use of your personal data, please contact us using the contact details on Page 2 above. (hyperlink to contact details to be included).
 Alternatively, TII’s Data Protection Officer may be contacted as follows:

-11.3 You also have the right to lodge a complaint with the Data Protection Commission if you are not happy with the way we have used your information or addressed your rights.
-Details of how to lodge a complaint can be found on the Data Protection Commission’s website
+You also have the right to lodge a complaint with the Data Protection Commission if you are not happy with the way we have used your information or addressed your rights.
+Details of how to lodge a complaint can be found on the Data Protection Commission’s website.